a11smiles/WellArchitected-OpenHack/guides/challenges/ch3/README.md

 * In addition to injecting logs into the Log Analytics workspace, the team should have logs being stored in _cold_ storage for no time period less than 7 years.
 (Azure Log Analytics only stores logs for up to 2 years.
 Additionally, cold storage will minimize costs.)
 * Deploying Azure Sentinel with Bicep/ARM is quite simply a naming convention used by ARM.
 See the links below for additional assistance.
-* Possible queries to consider for Azure Sentinel:
-    * TBD
-    * TBD
-    * TBD
 * While duplicating a second region should be a fairly simple process of copy/paste, the team will still need to be aware (and maintain) naming conventions along with ensuring that all deployed resources are indeed deployed to the correct regions.
 Other items to be aware of are:
     * Ensuring that the VMs are _not_ using the same storage account in either region.
     * Attaching a new storage device to the VM and moving data _off_ of the ephemeral storage (D:) onto the new drive.